Understanding South America through its History of War

-- The most comprehensive Malvinas museum is in Cordoba of all places (Museo Nacional de Malvinas – no English website, fittingly!).
+- The most comprehensive Malvinas museum is in Cordoba – El Museo Nacional de Malvinas.

 - If you want to visit the islands themselves you can fly from Chile or the UK (flight info) but it’s neither cheap nor easy.

 The War of the Pacific (1879 – 1883)

 Like many wars before it, this one was about money: nitrate and guano deposits in the Atacama desert, in this case.
 Although Peru and Bolivia owned the land where most of the nitrate mines were, the mines themselves were owned and operated by Chile.
 This lead to disputes about taxes, which in turn resulted in a full blown war between Chile on the one side and Peru and Bolivia on the other.
 It started off slowly, but once Chile had mobilized their navy they quickly established supremacy over the less advanced Peruvian and Bolivian forces.
 The subsequent land battle was short-lived, especially for Bolivia who surrendered as early as 1880.
 Peru hung on for longer, and Chilean forces got as far as Lima, which they occupied in 1881.
 Two years of guerrilla warfare followed, but eventually a treaty was signed in 1883.